aragon/osx/packages/contracts/README.md

 npx solhint 'contracts/**/*.sol' --fix
 ```

+> Tests can be sped up if needed.
+See [the test performance optimization](#performance-optimizations) section for more info.

 ## Documentation

 You can find all documentation regarding how to use this protocol in [Aragon's Developer Portal here](https://devs.aragon.org).